cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

 ```

 This capability can be used to build an interactive exploratory UI to
-allow displaying breakout details.
+allow displaying metric details.
 The `get_metrics` API will show all
-recorded metrics, along with the (breakout) names and values used in
+recorded metrics, along with the (breakout) `name` attribute values available
-those.
-Metrics that show "names" with more than one value will need to be
+in those metrics.
+Metrics that show "names" with more than one value will need
-filtered to produce meaningful summaries or graphs.
+to be filtered (or aggregated) to produce meaningful summaries or graphs.

-You can aggregate metrics across breakouts using the `?aggregate` query
+You can aggregate metrics across `name` attribute values using the
+`?aggregate` query parameter.
+For example,
-parameter, like `GET /api/v1/ilab/runs/<id>/graph/mpstat::Busy-CPU?aggregate`
+`GET /api/v1/ilab/runs/<id>/graph/mpstat::Busy-CPU?aggregate`
-which will aggregate all CPU busy data for the system.
+will aggregate all CPU busy data for the selected run.

+This capability can be used to build an interactive exploratory UI to allow
+displaying metric details.
+The `get_metrics` API will show all recorded
+metrics, along with the names and values available for breakout.
+Metrics that
+show "names" with more than one value will need to be filtered (or aggregated)
+to produce meaningful summaries or graphs.

 Normally you'll want to display data based on sample periods, for example the
 primary period of an iteration, using `?period=<period-id>`.
 This will
 implicitly constrain the metric data based on the period ID associated with
-the `metric_desc` document *and* the begin/end time period of the selected
+the `metric_desc` document and the begin/end timestamps of the selected
 period(s).
 Normally, a benchmark will define separate iterations when each
 is run with different parameter value(s), and the default graph labeling will
 look for a set of distinct parameters not used by other iterations: for
 example, `mpstat::Busy-CPU (batch-size=16)`.
+(You can also override the label
+for each graph if desired.)

 The `get_breakouts` API can be used to explore the namespace recorded for that
 metric in the specified run.
 For example,